vialamo/nbody/readme.md

     * **Expanding Universe:** Simulation in comoving coordinates within an Einstein-de Sitter (EdS) model.
     * **Cosmological Integrator:** A Kick-Drift-Kick (KDK) Leapfrog scheme that correctly handles Hubble drag.
     * **Initial Conditions:** Particle generation on a lattice with perturbations applied via a simplified Zel'dovich Approximation using a power-law power spectrum.
+* **Hydrodynamics:**
+    * **Grid-Based (Eulerian) Solver:** Implements a finite-volume solver for the adiabatic Euler equations on a fixed grid, tracking conservative variables (density, momentum, energy).
+    * **HLL Riemann Solver:** Uses the Harten-Lax-van Leer (HLL) approximate Riemann solver to compute fluxes between cells.
+    * **Operator Splitting:** Employs dimensional splitting (sequential X and Y-sweeps) to update the 2D grid.
+    * **Two-Way Coupling:** The gas density contributes to the total gravitational field, and the gas itself is accelerated by gravity via source terms in the momentum and energy equations.
 * **Numerical Methods:**
     * **Cloud-in-Cell (CIC):** A second-order mass assignment and force interpolation scheme for the PM grid.
     * **Periodic Boundary Conditions:** A "wrap-around" universe to model a representative patch of a larger cosmos.